RakhithJK/dbeaver-dbeaver-wiki/Create-Connection.md

 ![](images/ug/Wizard-select-connection_view.png)

-2. In the Connection Settings screen, on the General tab, set all primary connection settings and then click **Next**:
+2. In the Connection Settings screen, on the General tab, set all primary connection settings:

    ![](images/ug/Wizard-MySQL-settings.png)